 Summary: If you want something similar to the Lenovo ThinkPad X1 but are on a tight budget, definitely consider the Lenovo Ideapad s340.
 It’s a good budget laptop with long battery life and fast performance.

-One of the most popular laptops for writers at the moment is the Macbook Pro.
-The Mac laptop with the most value for the money at the moment is the Macbook Pro 13.
+One of the most popular laptops for authors at the moment is the Macbook Pro.
+The Mac laptop with the most value for the money at the moment is the 2021 Macbook Pro 14.

-One of the things that make the Macbook Pro stand out is the brilliant 13.3-inch display.
-The display has a 2,560 x 1,600 resolution, covers 100% of the sRGB spectrum, and has a brightness of 500 nits.
+One of the things that make the Macbook Pro stand out is the brilliant 14.2-inch retina display.
+The display has a 3,024 x 1,963 resolution, covers the full sRGB spectrum, and has a brightness of over 500 nits.
 This means it has accurate colors, top-notch contrast, and is bright enough to be used anywhere.

 The specs are decent for the cost.
-Inside the Macbook Pro 13, there’s 8GB RAM, an 8th Generation Intel Core i5 processor, and an Iris Plus 645 GPU.
+Inside the Macbook Pro 13, there’s 16GB RAM, an Apple M1 Pro processor, and an14-Core Apple GPU.
 You can get better hardware for the price, but with a Mac notebook, you pay extra for the trust and power of being an Apple product.

-The operating system macOS X is fast, easy to use, and won’t disturb you when writing.
+The operating system, macOS, is fast, easy to use, and won’t disturb you when writing.
 Many writers feel the added productivity of having a Mac is worth the slightly higher cost compared to a Windows laptop.
-Another advantage of macOS is it’s security features.
+Another advantage of macOS is its security features.

-Summary: If you want to get a MacBook for writing, then the best bang for the buck is the Macbook Pro 13.
-There are more powerful MacBooks out there, but if you’re mainly using it for writing, it’s the best value Macbook you can get.
+Summary: If you want to get a MacBook for writing, then the best bang for the buck is the Macbook Pro 14.
+There are more powerful MacBooks out there, but if you’re primarily using it for writing, it’s the best value Macbook you can get.